CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### (c) Construction.

 Exterior stairs shall be constructed entirely of noncombustible materials, except that in buildings classified in occupancy groups other than G, F, or H, of construction group II, located outside the fire districts, exterior stairs may be built of combustible materials when the buildings are two stories or thirty feet in height or less and have an occupant load not exceeding forty persons per floor above the street below.
-Exterior stairs shall be roofed, and shall be protected along their outer sides as required for exterior corridors in subdivision (f) of [section 27-369](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-369 Corridors) of this article.
+Exterior stairs shall be roofed, and shall be protected along their outer sides as required for exterior corridors in subdivision (f) of [section 27-369](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-369-corridors) of this article.
 Treads, landings, and platforms shall be solid and unperforated.
 Risers may be partially open to permit water and snow to drain.

 #### (d) Opening protective.